jenndryden/the_shoppies/README.md

 ## Contact

 Feel free to get in touch with me if you'd like to chat about the project!
+Also feel free to get in touch with me if you love to talk about [Gitmojis](https://gitmoji.dev/) (emoji commits) 😊

 Jennifer Dryden - [@jenndryden](https://twitter.com/jenndryden)